QueenLinuxGlitch/joycontrol-kb/README.md

   Not sure yet what exactly a real controller does to prevent that.
   A workaround is to use the reconnect option after a controller was paired once, so that opening of the "Change Grip/Order" menu is not required.
-- Currently Plus and Minus Keys are nonfunctioning in keyboard input mode

 ## Resources